tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 6th**
+Afternoon: 2 days streaming in a row, been a while since I did that.
+It's been tough being stuck on this same bit of code for so long.
+But I think this is why I do my own projects, so that I have the time to really be with the parts that challenge me?

+Evening: I'm glad I persisted with getting an intutive DEM projection of the final_viewshed test viewshed, because once I did, I found an off-by-one bug elsewhere.
+And that seems to have change my benchmark Cardiff viewshed yet again.
+So there's just some minor lints to fix before fiiiinally getting this commit committed.

 📅 **September 5th**
 Afternoon: I think I managed to get that text issue sorted from last stream, just some subtle coordinate/projection stuff.
 So I can I finally get this commit committed today?